 Select the Calendar type for the current school year and prior 2 school years.
 Enter the Expected Graduation Date for the 11th grade students in the UC ELC extract.

-Only students that are flagged as having Parental Consent (and are within the top 15% of 11th grade students) will be included in the UC ELC and Student Contact Data extracts.
+Only students that are flagged as having Parental Consent (and are within the top 15% of 11th grade students) will be automatically included in the UC ELC and Student Contact Data extracts.
 A field in either the Student Demographics (STU) or Supplemental (SUP) tables can be used to identify the students with Parental Consent.

 NOTE: The number of 11th grade students listed in the UC ELC Results tab may be higher than the value entered in the Number of 11th grades to Extract field if several students have the same class rank as the student with the highest class rank that qualifies to be in the extract.
 Take care when using Decile Ranking - all students will have a class rank between 1 and 10.